stephenh/stephenh.github.com/data-binding-review.markdown

 * Pro: arbitrary instance evaluation
 * Con: brittle--strings are opaque to the compiler and so break with refactoring

-Other than being brittle OGNL is a great data binding solution.
+Other than being brittle, OGNL is a great data binding solution.
 It sets a high standard that is the basis of comparison for the following approaches I've tried.

 Data Binding with Bindgen
 -------------------------

 When building [Joist](http://joist.ws), I wanted to solve the string-based brittleness issue of OGNL, so I built [Bindgen](http://bindgen.org).

-Bindgen is a JDK6 annotation processor that hooks into the compiler's build cycle.
-It introspects any classes you annotate with `@Bindable` and generates type-safe binding classes for it.
+Instead of using strings and reflection, Bindgen scans for any classes you annotate with a `@Bindable` annotation and generates type-safe `Binding` classes for that class's properties.

+To do this, Bindgen is implemented as a JDK6 annotation processor, so it can hook right into the compiler's build cycle and generate the code immediately (even on save in Eclipse).

 For example, if you have a class `Employee`, Bindgen will generate an `EmployeeBinding` class.
 If `Employee` has a `getName()` method that returns `String`, then `EmployeeBinding` will have a `name()` method that instead returns a `StringBinding`.